almo2001/ManageDRSaveSlots/README.md

 Disclaimer:
 -----------
-I have no affiliation with Prophecy Games, and this tool is not endorsed by nor approved of in any way by them.
+I have no affiliation with Prophecy Games, and this tool is neither endorsed by nor approved of in any way by them.

 Platforms:
 ----------